suguu257/PhenBot---AI-Study-Companion/README.md

 - **Bloom’s Taxonomy Analysis** – Tracks errors and highlights weak areas with skill charts.
 - **Reverse Learning Mode** – Act as a teacher to uncover knowledge gaps.
 - **Save & Bookmark** – Keep important answers for quick revision.
-- **Smart Study Tools** – Pomodoro timer, mindful break suggestions, and study time tracking.
+- **Smart Study Tools** – Pomodoro timer, mindful break suggestions, calculator and study time tracking.

 PhenBOT aims to be your **24/7 personal tutor**, combining AI guidance with tools for effective, focused learning.